Expression

 Middle Years Programme (MYP) Personal Project

-Canon D90 & Edited on Adobe Lightroom
+Shot on Canon 750D and edited on Adobe Lightroom